 The more active you are, the greater your daily calorie burn.
 This helps you lose weight more quickly, and will help preserve lean muscle as you shrink.
 If you don't exercise while you lose weight, especially at a relatively aggressive rate, one-quarter of every pound you lose will come from lean muscle mass.

 Work up to a minimum of 150 minutes of moderate-intensity cardio weekly, which includes brisk walking or water aerobics.
 Once this is doable, strive for as much as 250 minutes per week to lose significant weight, suggests the American College of Sports Medicine.
 Perform a few of these workouts at a higher-intensity to boost your calorie burn even more.

 Strength train at least two times per week as well to maintain and build lean muscle.
-Not only will you look more fit and toned when the 40 pounds comes off, but you'll create more of the tissue that helps boost your metabolism.
+Not only will you look more fit and toned when you lose the 40 pounds, but you'll create more of the tissue that helps boost your metabolism.
 Aim to work every major muscle group with at least one exercise at two workouts per week.
 Resistance bands, free weights and machines are all acceptable tools for such training.
 Consider consulting a fitness professional to help design a program for your needs.

 Move more every day too; these extra calories add up to help increase your calorie deficit.
 Park far out in the lot, choose the stairs instead of the elevator, take the dog for an extra walk, or play catch with your kids.